britram/anti-pervasive/draft-barnes-pervasive-problem-00.md

 The best defense against becoming an unwitting collaborator is thus to end systems are well-vetted and secure.
 Transparency is a major tool in this process {{secure}}.
 Open source software is easier to evaluate for potential flaws than proprietary software.
 Products that conform to standards for cryptography and security protocols are limited in the ways they can misbehave.
 And standards processes that are open and transparent help ensure that the standards themselves do not provide avenues for attack.

 Standards can also define protocols that provide greater or lesser opportunity for dynamic key exfiltration.
 Collaborators engaging in key exfiltration through a standard protocol will need to use covert channels in the protocol to leak information that can be used by the attacker to recover the key.
-Such use of covert channels has been demonstrated for SSL, TLS, and SSH [key-recovery].
+Such use of covert channels has been demonstrated for SSL, TLS, and SSH {{key-recovery}}.
 Any protocol bits that can be freely set by the collaborator can be used as a covert channel, including, for example, TCP options or unencrypted traffic sent before a STARTTLS message in SMTP or XMPP.
 Protocol designers should consider what covert channels their protocols expose, and how those channels can be exploited to exfiltrate key information.

 {::comment}
 CJ: I think another thing we can recommend is minimizing the "free bits" that are unencrypted and can be used by the attacker to exfiltrate dynamic keys.
 For example, if the TLS handshake had 128 "random" bits that the client could set any way they wanted and were sent unencrypted in the handshake, this would be a prime place to have the client put bits that revealed keys used for the encryption.
 TCP options can be used this way.
 Stuff before a STARTTLS, etc.